flutter/website/src/docs/codelabs/explicit-animations.md

 ### Interpolation
 Have you ever wondered how computer graphics animators draw each and every frame of your favorite CGI movies?
 Well, they don't!
-To make their lives easier, animators use key frames: to animate an object, they set its beginning position, and its ending position, and rely on software to generate the images in between.
+Instead, animators set an initial position and a final position for the object they are animating.
+Next, they rely on software to compute all of the positions for the object between the initial and the final position that they defined.
 **The process of computing animation values between a starting and ending position is called interpolation.**

-As a developer, interpolation vastly simplifies how you create and reason about your animations.
+As a developer, interpolation vastly simplifies how you reason about and create your animations.
-Instead of thinking of an animation in terms of hundreds (or thousands) of frames, you can reason about an animation as a starting value and an ending value, and let interpolation to take care of the rest!
+Instead of thinking of an animation in terms of hundreds (or thousands) of frames, you can think of an animation as a starting value and an ending value, and allow interpolation to take care of the rest!

-The preceding example uses an imperative approach to calculating the values to use for each frame that makes up the animation: you provide values for the frame rate as well as the value needed to increment the top margin property for each frame.
+The preceding example uses an imperative approach to calculate the values for each frame that makes up the animation: you explicitly provide values for the frame rate as well as the value needed to increment the top margin property for each frame.
 Can you think of a way to refactor this example to use interpolation so that